 In other words, they said they were going to introduce one at some point, but it doesn’t matter.
 If someone if someone can find it useful.
 And I can introduce them, I’m more than happy to that, then we’re an issue.
 But that’s the one big thing, which is the limitation.
 But they don’t have a limitation student who knows, that’s the one big thing.
 The other one is their accounting isn’t great.
 A lot of town managers are regular the accounting in terms of you can easily see how much money is coming in how much is going out there and very good with accounting.
 They’re very good with the reception service and 24 seven support and those sort of features pricing, they don’t give it accounting at all, I think they’re getting better there improving.

-What were you doing in your business to help enable you to grow?
+What was Ahmed Khan doing in his business to help enable you to grow?

 Once the automation framework built, the whole thing was being automated.
 There was no limitation from an operations point of view, whether I had one or whether I had 100, because I was simply just plugging another one in.
 And it was the same system, there was some issues with having different cleaning teams and different maintenance teams on the ground.
 But to a large part, if someone goes from one to 100, they have to hire more.